rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Examples of fast cofactor clearing methods include the following:

-- For certain pairing-friendly curves having subgroup G2 over an extension field, Scott et al. {{SBCDK09}} describe a method for fast cofactor clearing that exploits an efficiently-computable endomorphism.
-Fuentes-Castaneda et al. {{FKR11}} propose an alternative method that is sometimes more efficient.
+- For certain pairing-friendly curves having subgroup G2 over an extension field, Scott et al.&nbsp;{{SBCDK09}} describe a method for fast cofactor clearing that exploits an efficiently-computable endomorphism.
+Fuentes-Castaneda et al.&nbsp;{{FKR11}} propose an alternative method that is sometimes more efficient.
   Budroni and Pintore {{BP17}} give concrete instantiations of these methods for Barreto-Lynn-Scott pairing-friendly curves {{BLS03}}.
   This method is described for the specific case of BLS12-381 in